Temperature dependence of the long-term annealing behavior of neutron irradiated diodes from 8-inch p-type silicon wafers: Effective Doping Concentration

 Since for many detector experiments the annealing times are predominantly determined by the shutdown periods that are expected to be within a time region still affected by both beneficial and reverse annealing, this scaling can be a good indicator of the expected status of a sensor at an annealing temperature that was not previously evaluated.
 For long annealing times, when the reverse annealing becomes dominant, a different time and temperature dependence has to be considered.

 \paragraph{\textbf{Beneficial and reverse annealing time constants}}

 The next interesting parameters to evaluate are the beneficial and reverse annealing time constants.
 They describe how fast the annealing progresses at a given temperature and how their temperature dependence reflects the activation energy.
 The extracted beneficial time constants and the corresponding acceleration factors with respect to $60^\circ$C are summarized in Table~\ref{tab:taos_beneficial}, while the reverse annealing time constants and their acceleration factors are summarized in Table~\ref{tab:taos_reverse}.
+The acceleration factors are calculated by dividing the annealing time constant at $60^\circ$C by the annealing time constants of the other annealing temperatures, e.g. $A_{a,40} = \tau_{a,60}/\tau_{a,40}$.

 In Figure~\ref{Fig:taos} the annealing time constants (a) and the acceleration factors (b) are shown in dependence of annealing temperature, alongside the reference values of the Hamburg model.
 By fitting $\log(\tau)$ and $\log(A)$ with a linear function, the activation energies as well as the scaling factors from a given temperature to $60^\circ$C can be extracted.
 The fits were done for the floatzone sensors and the epitaxial sensors separately, as significant differences between the materials were observed.